-Issue: Health care, compensation, and education has been awarded to the children of veterans who have Spina bifida as a result of their parents' exposure to Agent Orange/Dioxin and other toxic chemicals while in military service.
-However, there are more birth defects that are associated with this exposure.
+Issue: Health care, compensation, and education has been awarded to the children of veterans who have Spina bifida because of their parents 'exposure to Agent Orange/Dioxin and other toxic chemicals while in military service.
+However, more birth defects are associated with this exposure.

-Background: New studies are now showing a wide variety of birth defects in the children of civilians and veterans who were exposed to Agent Orange/Dioxin.
+Background: Novel studies are now showing a wide variety of birth defects in the children of civilians and veterans who were exposed to Agent Orange/Dioxin.

-Resolved, That: Vietnam Veterans of America, supports a comprehensive health- care and special needs program and compensation to assist all veterans' children and subsequent generations who have birth defects, deficiencies, or disabilities reasonably associated with parental exposure to Agent Orange/Dioxin and other toxic chemicals while in military service.
+Resolved, That: Vietnam Veterans of America, supports a comprehensive health- care and special needs program and compensation to assist all veterans 'children and subsequent generations who have birth defects, deficiencies, or disabilities reasonably associated with parental exposure to Agent Orange/Dioxin and other toxic chemicals while in military service.